 What are the rules of open relationships?

 Define the rules of the game according to what works for you.
-Consider your rules, limits, and boundaries.
+Consider your rules, limits, and boundaries for your open relationships.
 This is relevant for open, polyamorous, and ethical non-monogamous relationships.

 Here are some to get you going:

 - Are sleepovers allowed?